I. Course Prefix/Number: MAT 131

 IV.
 Learning Objectives

-H. Draw statistical inferences about one population concerning the mean, the standard deviation or variance, and proportions.
+9. Produce and interpret confidence intervals for one population parameter including the mean, the standard deviation or variance, and proportions.

-I. Draw statistical inferences about two populations concerning the mean, the standard deviation or variance, and proportions.
+11. Create hypotheses, run hypothesis tests, and draw conclusions for two population parameters including the mean, the standard deviation or variance, and proportions.

-J. Calculate the linear correlation coefficients and the regression lines.
+12. Calculate and interpret the linear correlation coefficients and regression lines.

 V. Academic Integrity